jobergner/backent-cli/README.md

 ### TODO
 - correctly implement patch updating in server with walktree etc
+- review error handling in server
+- find a neat way for integration tests

 - new realistic benchmark test for engine (with assembling)
-- improve performance
+- improve performance (eg sync.Pool, walkTree-like assemble planner etc.)
-- review error handling in server
--
+- find a way to create a UI to observe changes

 - custom handlers